Interview published in Psychologies Magazine, June 2009 —

 You have a very individualistic approach to religion!

-Have you ever wondered about a religious vocation?
+Have you ever considered a religious vocation?

 Your approach is, in fact, spiritual and not religious…